Wondering how to say the name of this wonderful city? It’s pronounced Is-la-muh-bad.

 Pakistan welcomed 966,000 tourists into the country in 2012, many of whom visited Islamabad for its cosmopolitan vibe and urban-meets-countryside lifestyle.

-Do you know any fun or interesting facts about Islamabad that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any fun or interesting facts about Islamabad?
+Share them in the comments below!